Heroes of Jin Yong

-Heroes of Jin Yong (金庸群俠傳 (金庸群侠传)), first published in 1996, is a tactical role-playing game developed by Taiwanese game developer Soft-World's Heluo Studio (later known as Oriental Algorithm System), based on the storyline and characters from Jin Yong's wuxia novels.
+Heroes of Jin Yong (金庸群俠傳 (金庸群侠传)), first published in 1996, is a series of wuxia role-playing games based on the novels of Jin Yong.

+The title was published in 1996, as a tactical role-playing game that developed by Taiwanese game developer Soft-World's Heluo Studio (later known as Oriental Algorithm System), based on the storyline and characters from Jin Yong's wuxia novels.

+Gameplay

 The player takes on the role of present-day protagonist, who falls asleep playing a new computer game and wakes up one day to find himself in an alternate dimension of the ancient Chinese jianghu world.
 The player learns that in order to return to the real modern world, he must find all of Jin Yong's fourteen novels and be crowned the champion of jianghu.

 The books are scattered around the world and the player must interact with many characters from the novels, each with his/her own story and mission.
 Some characters are friendly and willing to help the player in his quest, while others are hostile and fight with him.
 The player must train and improve his own martial art skills in order to acquire the books.
 There are a wide variety of martial arts styles and weapons available, including sword, saber, whip, and palm styles.
 The player can also choose to follow a righteous or evil path through his actions and deeds, with different reactions from characters depending on what path he takes.